Zarmakuizz/ProfKeteleeria/README.md

 - Modify the values in .env accordingly

 Run the script run.sh to start the bot, unittest.sh to run the rests.

+Follow the instructions in the [Python Discord Bot Full Tutorial](https://realpython.com/how-to-make-a-discord-bot-python/#how-to-make-a-discord-bot-in-python) on how to declare your bot on Discord, and add it to your server.

 ## Dependencies